Contact the HR Service Team if your benefits questions are not answered on the pages in the left menu.

 We are available 8 a.m. to 5 p.m.
 Monday through Friday.

 Charlottesville, VA 22904

-Postdoctoral “Fellow” is the title given to postdoctoral appointees who because of the source of funding (e.g., training grant, foreign government, individual fellowship, etc.) are not considered employees of the University.
-Their benefits differ from the benefits of Postdoctoral Research Associates in some areas.
+Postdoctoral Fellow is the title given to postdoctoral appointees because of their source of funding (training grant, foreign government, individual fellowship, etc.).
+They are not considered employees of the University, so their benefits differ from those of Postdoctoral Research Associates.

 Postdoctoral Fellows are traditionally characterized by the following:

 - for those who with a recent Ph.D. or equivalent doctorate

 - preparatory for a full-time academic or research career

 - appointee has the freedom, and is expected, to publish the results of research or scholarship during the period of the appointment